Sino-Soviet relations

+The deterioration eventually led to the Sino-Soviet split in 1961.
+This was followed by a rivalry between the two nations. including fighting in the Sino-Soviet border conflict in 1969 where the Soviet Union considered a preemptive nuclear strike on China; the border conflict led China to not renew its friendship treaty with the Soviet Union.
+The two countries also competed for the leadership of the international communist movement.
+The worsening of the relationship led China to improve relations with the United States in the 1970s.
+After Mao died in 1976, he was succeeded by Deng Xiaoping who initiated the reform and opening up.
+Though the relationship initially improved, China invaded Soviet ally Vietnam in 1979 after Vietnam had invaded Cambodia to oust the pro-Chinese Khmer Rouge from power.
+The relationship improved further under the leadership of Mikhail Gorbachev, who took office in 1985 and initiated economic and political reforms in the Soviet Union, with Gorbachev visiting Beijing in 1989 for the first summit between the two nations in since 1959.
+The Soviet Union dissolved in 1991, leading China to establish diplomatic relations with the Russian Federation.

+Republic of China

 The Beiyang government in North China joined the Allied intervention in the Russian Civil War, sending forces to Siberia and North Russia beginning in 1918.

 Mongolia and Tuva became contested territories.
 After being occupied by the Chinese General Xu Shuzheng in 1919, they came under the sway of the Russian White Guard General turned independent warlord, Roman von Ungern-Sternberg in 1920.
 Soviet troops, with support from Mongolian guerrillas led by Damdin Sükhbaatar, defeated the White warlord and established a new pro-Soviet Mongolian client state, which by 1924 became the Mongolian People's Republic.